molaupi/PaRRot/README.md

 Run `downloadBerlinGTFS.sh` to download the current Berlin GTFS instance from VBB (Verkehrsverbund Berlin-Brandenburg) and save it to `Networks/Berlin/GTFS/`.
 In `ULTRA_Runnables`: build the executables with `make NetworkRelease`.
 Run the executable `./Network` and within the interactive shell `runScript BuildBerlinNetwork.script`.
 This creates the RAPTOR binaries and the CSV files.
-With the python script `python3 prepare_stops.py --csv Networks/Berlin/CSV/`, the file `modified_stops.csv` will be created, which can be read by KaRRi to calculate the edge ids of the PT stations.
+With the python script `python3 prepare_stops.py --mode modify_stops --csv_directory Networks/Berlin/CSV/`, the file `modified_stops.csv` will be created, which can be read by KaRRi to calculate the edge ids of the PT stations.

 In KaRRi: run the Transform Locations executable to get the mapped stations with the following command (note that paths are relative)
 `./RawData/TransformLocations -tar-g Networks/Berlin/KARRI/Graphs/Berlin-1pct_pedestrian_veh.gr.bin -v Networks/Berlin/CSV/modified_stops.csv -l-col-name latlon -in-repr lat-lng -out-repr edge-id -psg -o Networks/Berlin/Preprocessing/PT/stations.mapped`